 But, here are the main pros and cons of each style of cooler to help you decide which option is better for you:

-- High-end liquid coolers and custom liquid cooling setups can achieve better temperatures than the best air coolers can
+• High-end liquid coolers and custom liquid cooling setups can achieve better temperatures than the best air coolers.

-- Liquid coolers require more maintenance and present the risk of leaking
+• Liquid coolers require more maintenance and introduce the risk of leaking.

-A cooler’s TDP rating is really one of the most important factors in determining whether a specific cooler is right for your system.
+A cooler’s TDP rating can be helpful in determining whether a specific cooler is right for your system.
 From Wikipedia:

 The thermal design power (TDP), sometimes called thermal design point, is the maximum amount of heat generated by a computer chip or component (often the CPU or GPU) that the cooling system in a computer is designed to dissipate under any workload.